Skip to content

 Frozen valuesUsing frozen parameters

-For the current wire pair and probe point, what net magnetic field vector acts at the probe?
+Using the wire pair and probe position now on screen, what is the net magnetic field vector at the probe?

 Wire A current